akashsengupta1997/STRAPS-3DHumanShapePose/README.md

 ```
 python run_predict.py --input ./demo --checkpoint checkpoints/straps_model_checkpoint.tar --silh_from pointrend
 ```
 You can choose between using `--silh_from pointrend` and `--silh_from densepose`  to obtain human silhouettes.
 PointRend provides more accurate silhouettes for easy body poses but DensePose is more robust to challenging body poses.
+Best results are achieved when the image is roughly cropped and centred around the subject person.

 ## Training
 The training options within the `run_train.py` file can be edited as desired.
 Since STRAPS does not require image data, the only training data you are required to download are the pre-processed npz files (above).
 Then, simply do `python run_train.py`.